 - Fresh raspberries

-- Shake vigorously for 30 seconds and pour into prepared glasses.
+- Shake.
+Give it a vigorous shake for 30 seconds and pour it into a prepared glass.

 Chocolate Martini Pairing Suggestions

-This cocktail is such a treat on it’s own, and typically served at the completion of a meal.
-If you are looking to serve this with dessert, I would concentrate on fruit forward desserts that would naturally pair well with chocolate.
+This dessert cocktail is such a treat on its own and is typically served at the completion of a meal.
+If you are looking to serve this with dessert, I would concentrate on fruit-forward desserts that would naturally pair well with chocolate.

 Think about recipes that contain strawberries and raspberries.
 Here are some suggestions: